apache/nuttx/tools/README.txt

   USAGE: tools/mkexport.sh [-d] [-z] [-u] [-w|wy|wn] -t <top-dir> [-x <lib-ext>] -l "lib1 [lib2 [lib3 ...]]"

-  Thais script also depends on the environment variable MAKE which is set in the top-level Makefile before starting mkexport.sh.
+  This script also depends on the environment variable MAKE which is set in the top-level Makefile before starting mkexport.sh.
 If MAKE is not defined, the script will set it to `which make`.